 Native advertising is a digital strategy focused on delivering a better user experience via unobtrusive ads.
-When you provide value to users, it results in better engagement and conversions.
+When you provide value to users, it results in better user engagement and conversions.
 This post will explain a guide to native advertising and how to make the most of this strategy.

 What is Native Advertising?

 |Native advertising is the practice of placing paid ads that blend with the look, feel, and function of the digital property in which they appear.|

 You can find native ads as recommended, or sponsored content on a website, or in social media feeds.
 The thing with native ads is that they don’t look a lot like ads.
 They look like part of the page, which is their best advantage because they don’t disrupt the user experience.
 A native ad enhances the reader experience by adding value without sticking out as a sales advert.

 Native advertising offers brands a way to connect with users more naturally.
 The native advertising’s contextual relevance results in native advertising producing high-click-through rates and conversions.

 Native ads are advertising units that intend to draw the user’s attention while enhancing the user experience.
 You can find native ads: